 Nitmiluk National Park

-Nitmulik National Park, about a three-hour drive from Darwin, is home to some of Nothern Territory's most majestic beauty.
+Nitmiluk National Park, about a three-hour drive from Darwin, is home to some of Northern Territory's most majestic beauty.
 The main drawcard here is Nitmiluk Gorge, an impressive stretch of 13 gorges.
-The towering sandstone walls of Nitmulik Gorge and it's surrounds make for breathtaking viewing, best appreciated by joining a sunrise or sunset cruise, hiring a canoe or splashing out on an unforgettable helicopter ride.
-There are several swimming holes and waterfalls to stop at along the way; Leiyn (Edith Falls) is a favourite.
+The towering sandstone walls of Nitmiluk Gorge and it's surrounds make for breathtaking viewing, best appreciated by joining a sunrise or sunset cruise, hiring a canoe or splashing out on an unforgettable helicopter ride.
+There are several swimming holes and waterfalls to stop at along the way; Leliyn (Edith Falls) is a favourite.
 Don't miss a trip to Nitmiluk Visitor Centre, where you can learn about the significance of the gorge to its traditional owners, the Jawoyn and Dagomen people.
 Ask about the Aboriginal rock art paintings that appear on cliff faces throughout the canyons.

-Katherine, located just over three hours from Darwin, may be best known as the gateway to Nitmulik National Park, But there's plenty more to discover after you've floated down Nitmulik (Katherine) Gorge.
+Katherine, located just over three hours from Darwin, may be best known as the gateway to Nitmiluk National Park, But there's plenty more to discover after you've floated down Nitmiluk (Katherine) Gorge.
 The Katherine Outback Experience is a show that celebrates life in the outback, with horse and working dog demonstrations intertwined with live music and bush tales.
-For a relaxing retreat, head to bitter springs inside Elsey National Park.
+For a relaxing retreat, head to Bitter Springs inside Elsey National Park.
 The spring fed thermal pools are naturally warm and nearby the equally popular Mataranka Thermal Pool.
 Next, immerse yourself in the area's Aboriginal culture on a 2.5-hour cultural experience with Top Didj.
 During the tour, you'll learn about traditional painting, weapons and tools from Top End Aboriginal artist Manuel Pamkal before painting your own artwork to take home.